dmmd/QuickMD/README.md

 requirements
 ------------

-sleuthkit with its binaries located at /usr/local/bin openssl (will port to native java though)
++sleuthkit with its binaries located at /usr/local/bin +openssl (will port to native java though)